 For example, in the B2C market, if someone is searching for “shipping costs,” they’re probably trying to mail their Aunt Margaret a sweater for Christmas.
 But you’re targeting the business that’s calculating their shipping costs for 25 pallets of printing paper!
 Aunt Margaret is nowhere to be found in this interaction.

-This takes a different approach, and you’ll target different keywords than your B2C competitors.
+This takes a different approach, and your keyword research goals will be different than your B2C competitors.
 So, when it comes to SEO marketing and organic traffic, the basic concepts are the same.
 For you, however, you’ll want to ensure that the keywords you choose have the right intent for your target audience.

 2. Create Valuable Resource Content That Educates & Empowers Prospects

-At the heart of any SEO strategy is great content.
-And B2B search engine optimization isn’t any different.
+At the heart of any SEO strategy is a great content strategy.
+And B2B SEO isn’t any different.
 You need to create the content your clients are searching for.
 This is the key to improving your rankings and getting found organically and consistently.

 There’s a reason that Google earmarks billions of dollars for research on artificial intelligence every year, and it’s not so you can spend your day stuffing keywords into your articles in ways that a real human being would never want to read.